will-moss/isaiah/README.md

 > You may want to note that you don't need to expose ports on the machine / Docker container running Isaiah when it is configured as an Agent.

+> **Feature:** When Master and Agent nodes have the same secret, no authentication prompt will be required after logging into Master

 ## Multi-host deployment

 Using Isaiah, you can manage multiple hosts with their own distinct Docker resources from a single dashboard.